 Shades of green inspired by the antique Zuber wall covering layer the scene in this traditional dining room designed by Atlanta interior designer Nancy Braithwaite.

 Next, for our green interior design inspiration, we have the green library from the Behrendt residence by Boston interior designer Charles Spada.

 These green chairs make up the dining area in the 6,000-square foot penthouse suite of the historic Fairmont Hotel in downtown San Francisco.

 In literature, green is added when there is a need for a new state of being or change and growth.
 In medicine, the color indicates safety.
 Green is the most restful and relaxing to the eye due to its wavelength.
 It is relaxing both mentally and physically.
-The color is believed to help alleviate anxiety and depression.
+The color helps alleviate anxiety and depression.

 In conclusion, it is a very good time to add the color green.
-It is ideal for any interior space where a restorative and refreshing atmosphere is desired.
+Add the color in any interior space where you desire a restorative and refreshing atmosphere.
 I hope you all have enjoyed our green interior design inspiration for today, my friends.

 Photos used today, unless otherwise noted, are from my boards on Pinterest.

 Let me hear from you in the comments!
 Do you think you may try adding the color to your interiors?
 Share your story!

 If you have enjoyed today’s post, please share it on social media!